-The spatial modelling output is summarised by FMU in Table 14, and presented spatially in Appendix 4.
+The modelling output is summarised by FMU in Table 14, and presented spatially in Appendix 4.
 The results indicate that a significant proportion of total stream reach within each FMU falls within the D and E bands, deemed to be generally unsuitable for primary contact.
-The FMUs with the highest proportion of stream reach in bands D and E are the Coastal Terraces (97%) and Volcanic Ring Plain (83.1%).
-Pātea and Waitara rank in the middle of the six FMUs, with total proportion of stream reach in the D and E band totalling 67% and 74%, respectively.
+The FMUs with the highest proportion of stream reach in bands D and E are the Coastal Terraces (97%) and Volcanic Ringplain (83.1%).
+Pātea and Waitara rank in the middle of the six FMUs, with total proportions of stream reach in the D and E band totalling 67% and 74%, respectively.
 The Southern Hill Country and Northern Hill Country have the lowest proportions of stream reach in bands D and E, with 41% and 48%, respectively.
-The fact that these FMUs have the highest predicted proportions of stream reach suitable for swimming, likely reflects the lower proportion of intensive agriculture land use, and higher proportion of indigenous forest land cover, relative to the other FMUs (see Appendix 3 for more details on FMU land cover details).
+The fact that these FMUs have the highest predicted proportions of stream reach suitable for swimming, likely reflects the higher proportion of indigenous forest land cover, and lower proportion of intensive agriculture land use relative to the other FMUs (see Appendix 3 for more details on FMU land cover).
 The visual depiction of these results in Appendix 4 shows that there is a clear pattern of degradation in water quality with distance downstream in each FMU.
 The one exception to this observation is in the Coastal Terraces, where the model estimates consistently elevated E. coli levels across the catchments in this FMU.
 This likely reflects that there is little variability in land cover, which is dominated by agricultural pasture.
 There is also no indigenous forest at the top of these catchments, which is a prominent feature of every other FMU (see Appendix 3 and Appendix 4).
 In the remaining FMUs, the pattern of degradation generally reflects the increasing cumulative impacts of intensive agriculture, urban stormwater and wastewater discharges as water makes its way downstream through these catchments.

 As stated earlier, caution is advised when interpreting absolute values or percentages based on spatial water quality models (such as those listed below in Table 14), due to the uncertainty associated with the estimates.
 However, it should be reiterated that these models are suitable for demonstrating broad scale patterns, and highlighting relative differences between areas of good water quality compared with areas of poor water quality (as shown in Appendix 4).
-Furthermore, the CLUES model will also become a useful tool for testing E. coli source mitigations and land use scenarios, to understand relative improvements in water quality that we might expect to see.
+Furthermore, models can become useful tools for scenario testing.
+TRC has commissioned NIWA to develop the CLUES model in order to test a range of E. coli source mitigations and land use scenarios, to understand relative improvements in water quality that we might expect to see.
+This model is currently still under development but is intended to support the target attribute setting process once complete.